The Hours (band)

-The Hours was an English rock band, formed in 2004 by Antony Genn and Martin Slattery.
+The Hours are an English rock band, formed in 2004 by Antony Genn and Martin Slattery.

 Career

 Antony Genn got his start as a 16-year-old joining Pulp and went on to play with Elastica and Joe Strummer and the Mescaleros.
 He went on to co-write a number of songs with Robbie Williams, Josh Homme, Brian Eno, Ian Brown from The Stone Roses, Scott "Walker" Engel, Jarvis Cocker, Lee Hazlewood and others, along with writing and producing scores for film and television.